zaneschepke/wgtunnel/README.md

 * Auto connect to tunnels based on Wi-Fi SSID, ethernet, or mobile data
 * Split tunneling by application with search
 * WireGuard support for kernel and userspace modes
+* Amnezia support for userspace mode for DPI/censorship protection
 * Always-On VPN support
-* Export tunnels to zip
+* Export Amnezia and WireGuard tunnels to zip
 * Quick tile support for tunnel toggling, auto-tunneling
 * Static shortcuts support for tunnel toggling, auto-tunneling
 * Intent automation support for all tunnels